jarlsondre/jarlsondre/README.md

 - Pandas
 - Matplotlib/Seaborn

-I also have a ton of experience in general development.
+I also have a ton of experience with full-stack development.
 For those purposes, most of my time has been spent on the following technologies:
 - JavaScript/TypeScript
 - React
 - Redux